GoogleCloudPlatform/python-docs-samples/auth/downscoping/README.md

 4. To run the samples, the `main(bucket_name, object_name)` function should be run with a created storage bucket name and the object name in that bucket of the file to use to test access.

-5. To run the tests, you will also need the application default credentials principal should have the ability to create and delete a storage bucket:
+5. To run the tests, the application default credentials principal should have the ability to create and delete a Cloud Storage bucket:

         $ nox -s py-3.7 -- snippets_test.py